Our Goal

 Julianna Arms

-Julianna bringins over 25 years of experience in early education and a deep passion for community service.
+Julianna brings over 25 years of experience in early education and a deep passion for community service.
 She is currently the Director and Head Teacher at Lederman Children's Center where she enjoys working with preschool age children.
 In addition to her teaching career, Julianna worked as the children's librarian at the Stone Ridge Library for 24 years where she not only facilitated an interest in reading, but also created programs to support the young patrons in the community.

 Julianna has had the pleasure of living and raising her three children in this community for the past 32 years.
 She believes that by supporting a community through volunteering, you not only make a direct difference in the lives of others, but you build support systems, and provide a richer environment for our children."